AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-05-react-task/qn-02-learn-with-apps/My-mini-application/part-10.md

 // what is happening below 🤔
 // we are passing a function ( sampleFunction ) to another function ( filter ) like a arguments. const result1 = arr.filter(sampleFunction);

+// how is this filter function exactly working.

 console.log(result1);

 // 🎉 same story we can do with arrow function. 🎉